 The development of antibiotics was pivotal to the practice of modern medicine.
-Before the discovery of the first antibiotic, penicillin, in 1928, treatable and common bacterial infections often resulted in serious complications or were fatal.1 Since then, many different types of antibiotics were developed, and today, many bacterial infections can be treated within days by taking a course of antibiotics.
+Before the 1928 discovery of the first antibiotic, penicillin, common bacterial infections often resulted in serious complications or death.1 Since then, many types of antibiotics have been developed allowing for bacterial infections to be treated within days.

 One mechanism that can further the effects of this antibiotic resistance is the formation of biofilms, where bacteria group together to form communities.4 These bacteria essentially work together to create a defense shield against antibiotics, external stressors, and the host’s immune system.4,5 Understanding how to disrupt the formation of these biofilms is particularly important for wound healing protocols, since biofilms are sometimes present in chronic, non-healing wounds.7 This could also lead to new discoveries in reducing the global issue of antibiotic resistance.

 Phytochemicals, or natural compounds found in plants, are common areas of research in drug development, and it is unknown whether some of these phytochemicals could help disrupt biofilm formation.
 3,3’-diindolylmethane (DIM), is a phytochemical that comes from cruciferous vegetables such as broccoli and cabbage and is thought to have anti-inflammatory and antimicrobial activity.3,6 To determine whether this phytochemical can prevent the formation of biofilms, a study was conducted and published in Pharmaceutics.3